Miodrag Kostić: Professional career

+Miodrag Kostić Endowment

+Miodrag Kostić Endowment – the Palace of Science, located in downtown Belgrade, will donate to society the first centre for research and the popularisation of science in Serbia, and the largest one in the region.
+This donation, worth more than EUR 25 million, is intended to provide support to scientific and technological development, young scientists and education, and it is one of the largest individual philanthropy contributions in this region.

+With scientific content and activities across more than 5,500 m2, scientific work will take place in 19 research centres within this space, in partnership with the Faculty of Electrical Engineering at the University of Belgrade.
+The second part of the space will be dedicated to bringing science closer to the general public, with a focus on nurturing curiosity in children, through a large number of interactive and educational exhibits.

 Kostić Family Foundation

 Kostić founded the Kostić Family Foundation in June 2013 with his mother Roksanda.
 He gave their family home as a present to the Provincial Institute for Protection of Health of Children and Young People of Vojvodina in Novi Sad and the National Association of Childhood Cancer Parents of Serbia for their exclusive use.

 Kostić transferred the ownership of the house to the Provincial Government of Vojvodina, which is responsible for using the house solely for the proposed purpose.
 The house has 1400 square meters and 16 acres of outdoor property.

+Death

+Kostić died on 13 November 2024, at the age of 65.